-If menopause has made you thick through the middle, you can create the illusion of a waist, which will then help your butt.
+If menopause has made you thick through the middle, you can create the illusion of a waist, which will help your butt.
 In other words, if you want your butt to look bigger, make your waist look smaller.

 4. Wear Light/ Bright Colors on Your Bottom

 Many women prefer wearing dark colors on their bottom half (to shrink their booty) and brighter colors up top.
 But, if you want to remind that you do indeed have behind, it’s a good thing to wear lighter or brighter colors on your bottom half.
-Dark colors shrink the area they cover, while light, bright colors ( such as white) expand an area.
+Dark colors shrink the area they cover, while light, bright colors ( such as white) expand a space.
 These fitted white jeans will make the most of a flat bum.